 David is responsible for vertical marketing programs that help prospective customers in healthcare, financial services, higher-education and other industries gain awareness of the benefits and value delivered by Tenable's enterprise solutions.
 Focusing on Tenable Security Center, Security Center Continuous View and Log Correlation Engine, David seeks opportunities for educating networking, security and compliance professionals about the ways Tenable's solutions streamline vulnerability scanning, administration and reporting.
 A graduate of the University of Utah, David lives in Chapel Hill, North Carolina.

-JD Sherry, Vice President of Technology and Solutions for Trend Micro, is responsible for providing guidance and awareness regarding Trend Micro's entire security portfolio aimed at protecting both commercial and government cloud ecosystems.
-Well-versed in health care and data center architecture, Mr. Sherry has successfully implemented large-scale public, private and hybrid clouds, leveraging the latest in virtualization technologies.
-Over the last eight years, he has established himself as a trusted senior advisor and cloud security specialist for the protection of Payment Card Industry (PCI), Health Information Privacy Act (HIPAA) and personally identifiable Information (PII) data.
-Mr. Sherry also has an extensive background in developing and bringing to market mobility platforms and applications.
-JD has spent the last 12 years in senior IT leadership roles and has an MBA/IT degree from Jones University and a BS degree from the University of Nebraska.
+JD Sherry, well-versed in enterprise, data center and cloud architectures, has successfully implemented large-scale public, private and hybrid clouds leveraging the latest in virtualization and security technologies.
+Over the past decade, he has established himself as a trusted senior advisor and cloud security specialist for the protection of Payment Card Industry (PCI), Health Information Privacy Act (HIPAA), and Personally Identifiable Information (PII) data.
+JD also has an extensive background in developing and bringing to market mobility platforms and applications, which includes a patent on authentication: System and Method for Authentication Using a Graphical Password.
+JD speaks globally about the challenges of securing information in today's Internet of Everything.

 Pete Angstadt is regional vice president of security for Oracle's health care and higher education organizations across the United States.
 He is responsible for the managing sales, field engagement and customer interaction for Oracle security solutions across these industries.
 The Oracle security solutions include identity and access management, fraud detection and data security.
 Pete brings over 15 years of technology sales and management experience to his current role at Oracle and has run security teams in health care for more than 10 years.